dvansoye/Git-Obsidian/prompt-portfolio/performMentalModelAnalysis.md

 # User Instructions

+Note: These are instructions for the human.
+LLMs can safely ignore this section.

 1. Upload the document (or documents) to analyze.
 2. Type performMentalModelAnalysis.md as the prompt.

 # Preamble: The Pursuit of Worldly Wisdom